General Eligibility

 A student must earn his or her federal financial aid funds through classroom attendance/participation each term.
 When a student who is receiving federal financial aid fully withdrawals from all classes enrolled for the semester, the Financial Aid Office is required to determine the percentage of federal financial aid funds that the student earned while enrolled for the semester.

 When a student officially withdrawals from the semester, the R2T4 calculation is based on the student’s notification to withdraw, or date of determination.
 The date of determination is defined as the date the student submits their institutional withdrawal form (paper or online) to the Records Office.
 After the student completes the withdraw process, a Return to Title IV (R2T4) calculation is performed in the Financial Aid Office using the student’s date of determination for the semester.
 The R2T4 calculation determines the percentage of federal financial aid that the student earned during the period of attendance, and whether the student will have to repay a portion of the financial aid funds that they received.
-If the student received more financial aid funds than they were entitled to during their period of attendance, the student’s account will be updated to reflect a balance owed to NWCCD.
+If the student received more financial aid funds than they were entitled to during their period of attendance, the student’s account will be updated to reflect a balance owed.

 If a passing grade was not earned on all attempted courses, and the student’s LDA was before the last week of the semester, the student is considered to have not earned the failing grades and is treated as an unofficial withdrawal.
 The R2T4 calculation is performed based on the student’s most recent LDA.

 Withdrawing from classes will potentially affect a student’s financial aid eligibility, both for the current semester and for subsequent semesters, if the withdrawal results in a failure to maintain Satisfactory Academic Progress standards.
-NWCCD strongly encourages students to meet with the Financial Aid Office prior to withdrawing from classes so that each student may make an informed decision.
+SC strongly encourages students to meet with the Financial Aid Office prior to withdrawing from classes so that each student may make an informed decision.
 Once an R2T4 calculation is ran, the Office of Financial Aid will send an email to the student’s personal email and a text message to the student’s phone number on record, notifying them they may now have a balance on their account an owe money back to the college.